bhuvan21/ECF-Ratings/README.md

 # ECF Ratings
 A cross platform re-write of ECF-App, designed with the new ECF Ratings system in mind.
+This should hopefully be released by early 2021.

 ## Features
 - Profile View